datanav/docs/configuration.rst

 The microservice system is similar to the :ref:`URL system <url_system>`, except that it also spins up the microservice that it defines.
 This system can be used with the :ref:`JSON source <json_source>`, the :ref:`HTTP transform <http_transform>` and the :ref:`JSON push sink <json_push_sink>`.

 The ``docker`` property lets one specify a Docker container that should be spun up.
-Note that the microservice system does not not have the ``base_url`` property.
+Note that the microservice system does not have the ``base_url`` property.
 The reason is that it is able to figure out this itself.

 The microservice system supports private repositories.